mmartial/openmp_tensorflow_opencv/README.md

-F# DockerFile with TensorFlow and OpenCV
+# DockerFile with TensorFlow and OpenCV

 Install an OpenMP optimized version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.